bcgov/design-system/styles/Icons/icons.md

 > Last Updated: February 1, 2019

 # Icons
+Iconography uses images and symbols to represent an idea visually.
+They communicate a message and should be distinct and informative.

 ## Implementation
 The design system supports using the Font Awesome icon library to include in your application.